chestnyh/trading-assist/docs/first-time-set-up-for-development.md

 ```bash
 pnpm docker:init-external:up -d
 ```
+This command should deploy external services via docker with proper credentials + run migration + seeding with initial data

 ### 7. Start All Services
 Launch all services to verify everything works properly:
 ```bash
 pnpm all:start
 ```

+### 8. Log in into platform
+In browser go to http://localhost:4200 (or different port if you changed its value in .env.dev file).
+And try to Sign In with email - `admin@tb.com` and password - `password`